 - Students may apply for multiple fellowships, but selection is limited to one fellowship per student.

-- Secure a faculty sponsor and letter of recommendation.
-All Cornell Fellows must have a faculty sponsor who is willing to write a letter of recommendation in support of their fellowship application.
+- Secure a faculty sponsor and recommendation.
+All Cornell Fellows must have a faculty sponsor agree to award credit for their internship and complete the Cornell Fellows Faculty Recommendation Form to accompany their application.
 The faculty sponsor is also responsible for providing guidance and support to the Cornell Fellow during the fellowship experience.
-Additionally, since students must receive credit for their fellowship, the faculty sponsor will need to approve the proposal for internship credit paperwork through the Registrar's Office.
-Students can direct their faculty person to complete the Cornell Fellows Faculty Recommendation Form in place of a formal letter.
 The student's application will not be considered until the recommendation is completed.

-- Update your resume.
+- Update your resume with the Berry Career Institute.
 A resume outlining your academic, co-curricular, work, volunteer, and leadership experiences is necessary to help the screening committee review your credentials for the fellowship.
 The resume should be error free.
 All resumes must be reviewed by a staff member in the Berry Career Institute prior to submission to the Cornell Fellows Program.
+Make an appointment.

-- Utilize the sample budget worksheet to estimate how much you will need to spend on food, transportation, housing, and possible training supplies during your internship and consider having it looked at by a BCI staff member.
+- Create a budget estimate.
+Utilize the sample budget worksheet to estimate how much you will need to spend on food, transportation, housing, and possible training supplies during your internship and consider having it looked at by a BCI staff member before submitting your application.

 - Download unofficial transcript.
 You will need to submit an unofficial copy of your academic transcript as part of your application.
-Choose the print option and instead of a printer select PDF to save.
+Choose the print option and instead of selecting a printer, select PDF to save.

 - Schedule a mock interview.
-After submitting your application, applicants are strongly encouraged to complete an in-person mock interview with Rebecca Sullens prior to their official interview with the Cornell Fellows selection committee.
+After submitting your application, applicants are strongly encouraged to complete an in-person mock interview with Rebecca Sullens or Dawn Pitts prior to their official interview with the Cornell Fellows selection committee.

-Please note that Cornell Fellows funding support is generally limited to supporting housing, transportation, food, and supply expenses for students.
-Proposals which include the use of fellowship funds to support administrative program fees charged by organizations to have a student participate in their program may not be considered.
+Please note that Cornell Fellows funding is generally awarded to off-set expenses for housing, transportation, food, and supplies.
+Proposals which include the use of fellowship funds to to pay for the academic credit or administrative program fees charged by organizations to have a student participate in their program may not be considered.

 Cornell Fellows applicants are required to meet with the Berry Career Institute or Writing Studio to review materials before submitting final documents.
 The purpose of the review is to provide feedback on content to ensure all needed information is included in the application.
 If you have not had your resume, proposal, or budget looked at by a member of our staff, please schedule an appointment to do so before applying.